-- 1) details, descriptions and categorisations related to the police duty, measure or incident - 2) identifying information to establish a person's identity, including fingerprints, handprints and footprints; handwriting, voice and scent samples; DNA identifiers; and facial images and other biometric data; information on close relatives may be processed to find persons reported missing or identify unidentified deceased persons only with the consent of the person in question - 3) information needed to safeguard the safety of a person subjected to a measure or the occupational safety of an official, information necessary for the person's health and its monitoring or the treatment of their condition, information on the likelihood of danger to the public or unpredictability of the
+- details, descriptions and categorisations related to the police duty, measure or incident - information on a person's connections, lifestyle, financial situation, hobbies and other interests - 3) identifying information to establish a person's identity, including voice samples, facial images and other biometric data

-- subject or person, and information that describes or is intended to describe the criminal act, punishment or other consequence of a crime (safety data) and - 4) identification information of a decision of a judge or court and information on whether a person has been convicted, their charges or punishment waived, or their charges dismissed, left uninvestigated or set aside; and information on the finality of the decision.
+4) information needed to safeguard the safety of a person subjected to a measure or the occupational safety of an official, information necessary for the person's health and its monitoring or the treatment of their condition, information on the likelihood of danger to the public or unpredictability of the subject or person, and information that describes or is intended to describe the criminal act, punishment or other consequence of a crime (safety data).

+In order to prevent or uncover crimes, the police also process information observed by police officers or reported to the police of events or persons that can reasonably be believed to be connected to criminal activity due to the circumstances or a person's behaviour (observation data).

-The police process personal data specified in the Police Personal Data Act for purposes other than the original purpose of processing, taking into consideration the legal restrictions for processing personal data, in order to
+The police process personal data specified in the Police Personal Data Act for purposes other than the original purpose of processing, taking into consideration the legal restrictions for processing personal data, in order to:

 - 1) prevent or uncover crimes

 - 2) solve crimes for which the maximum punishment prescribed by law is imprisonment

 - 3) find wanted persons

 - 4) support a person's innocence

 - 5) prevent significant risks to life, health or freedom or major damage to the environment or property

 - 6) protect national security

-- 7) establish a person's identity when undertaking a police measure that necessarily requires verification of identity and
+- 7) establish a person's identity when undertaking a police measure that necessarily requires verification of identity

 - 8) direct police operations.